StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/ssl.md

     === "RPM"

-        No additionnal packages is required on Fedora or RHEL.
+        No additional packages are required on Fedora or RHEL.
 Copy the CA certificate in the right folder, run `update-ca-trust` and restart Cortex service.

           ```bash
           cp mycustomcert.crt /etc/pki/ca-trust/source/anchors